x8699876/Rapid-Delete-Pro/README.md

 ### Linux/Unix/Mac command line
 Explode the release to [home]/bin/rdpro for example.
 Export the directory to the PATH variable so you can run it from anywhere.
-Update jar location in the the rdpro.sh to where the jar is installed such as :
+Update jar location in the the rdpro.sh to where the jar is installed if you are not using the default location, such as :

        `java -jar ~/bin/rdpro/rdpro-ui.jar  "$1" "$2" "$3" "$4" "$5"`

 then you can go to the directory where you want to start to delete and issue rdpro.sh